 The Note 10’s display is bright and vivid, but glare from strong lights can still obscure your view while you’re outdoors.
 If that’s a common problem for you, consider Skinomi’s Matteskin film protector.
 It’s been treated with a matte layer that reduces the chance that light will bounce from your display, making it much easier to see in strong daylight.
 As it’s film, it won’t be as protective as glass, but it will protect well against dirt and minor scratches, and it has oleophobic and self-healing properties too.
 It even resists the yellowing effect that afflicts many film protectors as they age.
 Best of all, it’s just $8 for a two-pack.

 Ringke’s Dual Easy screen protector always deserves a place on our list.
-Being made from film, it won’t be the most protective option in the world, but it will guard against dirt, dust, and scratches.
+The film won’t be the most protective option in the world, but it will guard against dirt, dust, and scratches.
 It’s thin, and doesn’t interfere with your screen’s sensitivity, look, or the ultrasonic in-display fingerprint scanner.
-The “easy” in the name comes from the application method, which uses four layers to ensure that dust is removed during installation, reducing the chance small particles end up between your protector and display.
-It’s not too expensive, which is nice, and it even comes in a dual pack so you have a replacement.
+The “easy” in the name comes from the application method, which uses four layers to ensure that dust is removed during installation, reducing the chance of small particles ending up between your protector and display.
+The low price is a plus, and the dual pack adds to its value and allows you to keep a replacement on hand.